-At Heart & Parcel, we bring women from migrant communities together by making dumplings and developing ESOL skills.
+Heart & Parcel was founded in Manchester in 2015 to bring women from communities together by making dumplings and developing ESOL skills.

 At Heart & Parcel, we view dumplings as a powerful metaphor.

-The filling inside dumplings represent the hidden resources and skills women from migrant communities living in Britain today possess that lie untapped and unused.
-Too often are these women’s potential overshadowed by stronger demands for other, more ‘mainstream’ skills.
+The filling inside dumplings represent the hidden resources and skills women from different communities living in Britain today possess that are not recognised and covered under the mainstream narrative placed upon them by other more dominant sources of power.

-We set up this project because there needs to be greater support and respect for women from these communities across Manchester who we have spent so many years working with.
-We want them to be valued on their wealth of previous experiences and wisdom, rather than be assessed and judged by the language skills that they have not yet acquired.
+We believe there needs to be greater support and respect for women from these communities living across Manchester who we have spent so many years working with.
+There are alternative stories to the mainstream narrative about women from migrant communities.
+We feel they should be valued on their wealth of previous experiences and wisdom, rather than be assessed and judged by the language skills that they have not yet acquired.

-Our dumpling funds go back into the communities, maintaining these sessions and creating further ESOL provision.
+Our dumpling funds go back into the project, maintaining these sessions and creating further provision.